 There are probably as many different reasons to travel as there are people traveling, but some common motives include getting away for a while from a normal routine, to relax, or to see a place you’ve always felt a connection to or dreamed about.

-There are also more provoking purposes for your travels: to challenge your physical abilities, to shake up your long-held views, to scare yourself, or to learn something new.
-My most recent trip falls into this category.
+There are also more provoking purposes for your travels: to challenge your physical abilities, to shake up your long-held views, to scare yourself or to learn something new.
+My most recent trip falls into the last category.

 I couldn’t have been more wrong.